-- Determine coursework prerequisites.
+As a student, determine coursework prerequisites to help ensure success.
 Prerequisites can vary among graduate programs.
-Students should know which undergraduate courses are necessary as early as possible so as not to get behind on their prerequisites.
+Students should know which undergraduate courses are necessary as early as possible, so as not to get behind on their prerequisites.

-- Gain experience.
+Gain experience where there is an opportunity to do so.
 Many OT master's programs require applicants to submit evidence of experience in an OT setting.
-Experience requirements vary by program; some programs require at least one letter of recommendation from a licensed occupational therapist.
+Experience requirements vary by program.
+Some programs require at least one letter of recommendation from a licensed occupational therapist.
 Volunteering or shadowing can be an effective way to develop a relationship with a licensed OT.

 Step 2: Earn a Master's Degree

 In order to become licensed, students must graduate from a program that's accredited by the Accreditation Council for Occupational Therapy Education.
-Master's programs typically last 2-3 years and combine fieldwork with courses in neurobiology, physiology, anatomy and OT techniques.
+Master's programs typically last two to three years and combine fieldwork with courses in neurobiology, physiology, anatomy, and occupational therapy techniques.
 Most programs conclude with a supervised fieldwork experience.

-The NBCOT administers the national certifying exam for occupational therapists.
-Eligibility requirements include graduation from an approved or accredited OT degree program and completion of all fieldwork requirements.
+The National Board for Certification in Occupational Therapy (NBCOT) administers the national certifying exam for occupational therapists.
+Eligibility requirements include graduation from an approved or accredited occupational therapy degree program and completion of all fieldwork requirements.
 The NBCOT offers tools for self-study and assessment to help candidates prepare for the examination.
-Passing the exam qualifies therapists to use the title Occupational Therapist Registered (OTR).
+Passing the exam qualifies therapists to use the title, Occupational Therapist Registered (OTR).

-In order to maintain licensure, many states require OTs to earn a certain number of continuing education credits every two years.
-NBCOT certification is voluntary; certified therapists must earn 36 professional development units every three years to continue using the OTR designation.
+In order to maintain licensure, many states require occupational therapists to earn a certain number of continuing education credits, usually every two years.
+Certified therapists must earn 36 professional development units every three years to continue using the OTR designation.